AsalBarak/advanced_fMRI_course/OnlineResources.md

 * This [blog post](https://layerfmri.com/2018/01/04/layer-fmri-software-in-the-field/) has a list of most of the softwares that are related to laminar fMRI.
 * A [more recent tool](https://github.com/kwagstyl/surface_tools) not listed in there for creating equivolumetric surfaces.

+In terms of functional data there is high-res VASO (CBV) dataset [here](https://openneuro.org/datasets/ds001547).

+For anatomical data you can have a look [here](   ???   ).

 BID conference